 We are a limited company, Clark Holt Limited, registered in England and Wales with company number 08774683, with its registered office at Hardwick House, Prospect Place, Swindon, Wiltshire, SN1 3LJ (Company).
-All references to the “firm” are references to the Company and all references to “partners” are references to the directors for the time being of the Company.
+All references to the “firm” are references to the Company and all references to “partners” are references to the directors (who are Philip Humphreys and Jeff Jenkins) or to certain senior members of staff for the time being of the Company.

 You are entitled to expect from us not only the necessary technical expertise but also the highest standards of service, efficiency and courtesy.
 It is our aim that our clients are satisfied with all aspects of work undertaken by us and consider such service represents good value for money.

 Where we act for two or more clients jointly, it is on the clear understanding that we are authorised to act on instructions from either, both or any of them.
 We can only do that if there is no significant risk of a conflict of interest between the clients or all clients have a substantially common interest.
 You acknowledge that we have advised you on the risk of a conflict of interest and that you understand that advice and consent to us acting.
 In particular you understand that in the event of a conflict of interest arising between you, we may be unable to continue acting for you.

 Responsibilities and Scope